 Always pack some healthy snacks if you’re going to be behind the wheel for a long time.
 Snacks like bananas, nuts and dried fruit are great when driving as they’re energy-packed and easy to eat.
-As always, drink enough water too.
+As always, be sure to drink enough water, too.

 How to pack your car for a road trip

 Worried about boot space?
 Don’t stress – packing cleverly can help.
 Here are a few tips on the best way to pack a car for a road trip: